 Good processes are the lifeblood of any organization.
 Well-defined (and followed) processes allow you to consistently achieve results and drive your business forward.
 But it’s easy to get so caught up fighting day-to-day fires that your processes get left to chance.
 If your operational processes aren’t creating the results you need — because they are either overly cumbersome or not robust enough — here are five questions that can help steer them in the right direction.

 How can we make this process simpler?

 Business processes can easily get convoluted.
 That’s because they are often formed on an ad hoc basis, with new steps added as you encounter different issues.
-Likewise, when more than one person does the work, they tend do it differently — especially if they’re coming from another company that has their own way of doing something similar.
+Likewise, when more than one person does the work, they tend to do it differently — especially if they’re coming from another company that has its own way of doing something similar.